cmather/issue-610/REPRODUCTION.md

 Actual: As expected.

+## Data not found template should be shown when data function returns a falsy value.
 4. Refresh page to reset Session
 5. Navigate to /bogusdata
 6. See Item from item template on screen